Pranav10ss/AWS-Projects/Scalable-storage-EFS-EC2/Readme.md

 *Now we have two EC2 instances in two different AZs, ready to share files from EFS.*
 ### Step 2 - Creating and configuring AWS EFS(Elastic File system)
 * SetUp an AWS EFS that both EC2 instances can access, making it easy to share data between them.
 * **Create an EFS file system**: Go to AWS console-> EFS -> `Create file system` -> name the EFS and select the VPC.
 Click on `Customize`, under `Network access` configure the `Mount targets`.
+Select the VPC,Availability zones, subnet and attach the Security group that you created earlier.
+Then click on `Create`.
 * **Add NFS Protocol Rule**: Update the security group that you created earlier with 'Allow' inbound traffic i.e NFS traffic(`port 2049`) for EFS to allow EC2 instances to connect and access shared file systems.
-Select the VPC, Availability zones, subnet and attach the Security group that you created earlier.
-Then click on `Create`.
   ```
   aws ec2 authorize-security-group-ingress --group-id sg-0cc8c44750260890b --protocol tcp --port 2049 --source-group sg-0cc8c44750260890b
   ```